HectareaGalbis/clith/docs/scribble/reference.md

 Suppose we have (MAKE-WINDOW TITLE) and (DESTROY-WINDOW WINDOW).
 We want to control the expansion of WITH in order to use both functions.
 Let's define the WITH expander:

-   (clith:define-with-expander window (vars body title)
+   (clith:define-with-expander make-window (vars body title)
      (let ((window-var (gensym)))
        `(let ((,window-var (make-window ,title)))
           (multiple-value-bind ,vars ,window-var